Celebrating 10 Years of Partnering to Improve Health Services Delivery

 For ten years AusHSI has embodied QUT’s Real World principles, partnering on numerous projects with practical benefits for clinicians, hospitals and health consumers.
 Learn about AusHSI’s research projects and impact areas.

 AusHSI has also built the capacity of health service organisations to evolve and improve by leading significant education initiatives.
 Find out more.

 Looking to the future, AusHSI is now an important partner on major digital healthcare projects, including applying health economics to support decision making at point of care.
 Its teams of health economists, implementation scientists, and statisticians will be critical as Australia’s health sector transforms over the next decade.

-Today’s AusHSI 10th anniversary event coincides with the launch of QUT Faculty of Health’s new Real Health lecture series.
-The event includes a panel discussion on Transforming healthcare over the next 10 years including the acceleration of Australia’s need for more efficient healthcare services and what needs to be done to navigate this new reality successfully.
+Watch AusHSI’s 10th anniversary event, which coincided with the launch of QUT Faculty of Health’s new Real Health lecture series.
+The event included a panel discussion on Transforming healthcare over the next 10 years including the acceleration of Australia’s need for more efficient healthcare services and what needs to be done to navigate this new reality successfully.

 Sian Conway Lamb, Marketing and Communications Officer

 Australian Centre for Health Services Innovation